About these ads

 cake decorating class { 1 }

-The day before the course was to start, I’m thinking: I wonder if I need to bring anything else to class?
-I thought someone mentioned a syllabus… So, I ask at the craft store.
+The day before the class was to start, I thought: I wonder if I need to bring anything else to class?
+I thought someone mentioned a syllabus… I drove to the craft store so I could get some clarification.
 The sales associate furrowed her brow.

 Salesgirl: Well, you definitely need The Sheet of Paper.
 And did you buy The Kit?
 You need The Kit.